yawlhead91/build-tools/README.md

 bt test
 ```

-The command will run all test files you have specified in your configuration file, headlessly.
+The command will run all test files you have specified in your production configuration, headlessly.

 You also have the option of running tests in the browser by doing: